danialhbma/ScaleUp/README.md

 Users input their desired recipe number and press "Confirm" to select a recipe, which will bring them to the Confirmation State.

 **3. Confirmation State**
 The weighing scale will display the desired recipe name on the LCD panel.
-Users can either confirm their selection to proceed to Weighing State or cancel to return to the Recipe Selection State.
+Users can either confirm their selection to proceed to the Weighing State or cancel to return to the Recipe Selection State.

 **4. Weighing State**
 Upon confirming their selection, the scale will enter the Weighing State.
 It will retrieve the desired recipe from the list of stored recipes in the Recipe struct.
 The ingredient name will be displayed on the LCD panel, and the Inventory Picking System will light up the corresponding LED for the ingredient.
-After users have picked the ingredient, placed their bowl and tared it's weight, they can begin weighing the selected ingredient.
+After users have picked the ingredient, placed their bowl and tared its weight, they can begin weighing the selected ingredient.

 The LED will initially be orange, as the measured weight is below the desired weight.
 However, if the measured weight exceeds that of the desired weight, the LED will turn red.
-The LCD panel will display the weight offset between the desired weight and measured weight (desired weight - measured weight) to indicate how many more grams of the ingredient needs to be added.
+The LCD panel will display the weight offset between the desired weight and measured weight (desired weight - measured weight) to indicate how many more grams of the ingredient need to be added.

 When the desired weight is reached, the LED will turn green.
-Users can press the "Next" button to proceed to weighing the next ingredient and repeat the process until there are no more ingredients to be weighed.
+Users can press the "Next" button to proceed to weigh the next ingredient and repeat the process until there are no more ingredients to be weighed.

 <br><br>
 ## Inventory  Picking System